I love these Realistic Moments by Rachel Held Evans.

-I offer the Precious Moments paraphernalia that occupies the shelves and mantels in many Christian homes as evidence that the nature/grace dichotomy is still with us.
-And even if we don’t display it in our homes, it still is part of our mental adornment.
+Precious Moments paraphernalia as an example of sentimentality.
+These figurines occupy the shelves and mantels in many Christian homes.
+As such, they are examples of degraded Grace.
+And even if we don’t display it in our homes, the sentimentality that they signify is part of our mental adornment.

 Precious Moments figurines are nothing if not a sentimental celebration of innocence.
-I don’t own the Precious Moments Nativity Scene but I saw an ad for it in a magazine.
-It comes with all the requisite humans and animals—including a shepherd and two sheep.
+I saw an ad for the Precious Moments Nativity Scene in a magazine.
+It comes with the figures of all the traditional observers of the Incarnation—including a shepherd and two sheep.

 I have raised sheep and the cute little ceramic balls of white, ceramic fluff bear as little resemblance to my lambs as I do to the figurine shepherd.
 Don’t get me wrong, a natural lamb is quite adorable, but you don’t just get the adorable.
-If you touch it, you will smell like lanolin, a smelly oil that permeates the wool.
+If you touch a sheep, you will smell like lanolin, a smelly oil that permeates the wool.
 The stink sticks to you and it won’t come off with soap and water.
-Although I am sure lanolin is very handy for the sheep it’s not a scent that works very well in civilization.
-Further, life on the farm is not conducive to a white animal, nor is the natural consequences of all the grass and feed they consume.
-Now don’t get me wrong, I very much enjoyed being a shepherd, even with the selenium shots, hoof-trimming, shearing, prolapses and bottle feeding.
-The point is, the there was more to a lamb than cuteness and cuddliness.
+Although I am sure lanolin is very handy for the sheep, it’s not a scent that works very well in civil society.
+Further, life on the farm is not conducive to a white animal, nor is the natural consequences of all the grass and feed they consume–they are dirty.
+Now don’t get me wrong, I very much enjoyed being a shepherd, even with the selenium shots, hoof-trimming, shearing, prolapses, and bottle feeding.
+The point is, there was more to a lamb than cuteness and cuddliness.

-According to O’Connor, pornography, too, is essentially sentimental.
-It is the erotic for the sake of the erotic.
-Just like the Precious Moments lambs isolates innocence, pornography separates the erotic from sex “and its hard purpose,” by which I think she means, conception and birth and childrearing, likely followed by a life full of the joys and hardships of parenting.
+According to O’Connor, pornography, too, is essentially sentimental–it reduces sexuality to the erotic.
+Just as the Precious Moments isolates innocence, pornography separates the erotic from sex “and its hard purpose,” by which I think she means, conception and birth and childrearing, likely followed by a life full of the joys and hardships of parenting.

 How do we avoid the loss of meaning that results from this sentimentalizing?
+We need to live out of the understanding that all objects and actions are spiritual.
 O’Connor was insistent that our sense of the supernatural ought to be grounded in concrete observable reality.
 Those of us who believe that there is a spiritual reality need to take the next step and see the physical world as infused with the transcendent.
 Without the separation, the erotic is not obscene but a gift from our creator.
-Without this separation, the lamb is both one of the cutest things that have walked on the planet, and one of the most annoying.
-Sorta like every human being I have ever met.
+Without this separation, the lamb is both one of the cutest things that have walked on the planet, and also one of the smelliest.
+And as they get a little older, one of the stupidest.

-There’s a reason why the Bible refers to God’s people as sheep–somehow we are both adorable and disgusting.
+There’s a reason why the Bible refers to God’s people as sheep–somehow we are both adorable and smelly and stupid.